brandock/TinyTx_LPL/README.md

 OpenEnergyMonitor uses Spence Konde's cores to compile RFM69_LPL firmware.
 DxCore is used for AVR-DB.
 ATTinyCore is used for ATtiny84.
 This is an excellent, modern board manager for ATtiny84.
 It is a major improvement over the arduino-tiny core that was typical when TinyTx was created.

 # Using RFM69CW Radios
 The RFM69CW is a newer radio that is pin-compatible with the RFM12B footprint used by TinyTx and all OpenEnergyMonitor hardware.
-This radio was already more common than RFM12B when I started working with TinyTx in 2015.
-I think I might have had one actual RFM12B at some point, but I can't recall.
-In any case, the RFM69CW radio is the one that the repository is tested with.
+This radio was already more common than the RFM12B when I started working with TinyTx in 2015.
+I think I might have had one actual RFM12B at some point, but I am not sure.
+In any case, the RFM69CW radio is the one I have used for testing the firmware.

+# Original Sketches and Modified Sketches
+The original sketches will be posted with _Nathan_Chantrell_Original appended.
+The modified sketches will be posted with _LPL tacked on.
+The goal of the updates is to be minimally invasive and leave as much of the original sketch as possible unchanged.